 On the bottom line, loratadine is safe to use while breastfeeding.
 But, try harmless remedies such as steam inhalation or anti-inflammatory herbs.

 If your doctor prescribes loratadine while breastfeeding, keep a watch on the side effects.
 Ask your doctor about the best time to take loratadine.
-For instance, you can take it just after nursing your baby to minimize her exposure to the drug.
+For instance, you can take it just after nursing your baby to minimize the infant’s exposure to the drug.

 Did you suffer from any allergies when you were breastfeeding?
 How did you overcome them?
 Share your experiences in the comment section.